Delaware Quilts

 I really think it was one of those "you had to have been there" situations.

-Later in the evening we had Quilto, and Show & Tell.
+Later in the evening we had Quilto, and more Show & Tell.

 What a better way to relax after a tiring game of Quilto, than a dip in the pool, or a soak on the hot tub?
 How about both.

-While some of us soaked, some ladies actually sewed.
+While some of them soaked, some ladies actually sewed.

 Sunday was the day we didn't want to see arrive, but it did!